 Here are 8 cheaper alternatives to pumpkin Jack-O’Lanterns suited to a tropical Halloween.
 Pumpkins, you just got shelved for a cheaper date this Halloween!

-Halloween may look a little different this year with no large Trick or Treat neighborhood events but you can still get the kids dressed up in Halloween costumes, and celebrate with a small Halloween party at home!
+Halloween is all about getting the kids dressed up in Halloween costumes, trick-or-treating and maybe even celebrating with a small Halloween party at home!
 Jack-o’-lanterns, made from carved pumpkins may scream Halloween but pumpkins are expensive here in Singapore!
 Buying an imported pumpkin to let your kids carve up requires some ‘deep breath’ moments.
-Instead of shredding your hard earned cash this year, how’s about we carve up some cheaper alternatives to pumpkins from pineapples to pomelos – same fun, less handwringing (more cash for date night!).
+Instead of shredding your hard-earned cash this year, how’s about we carve up some cheaper alternatives to pumpkins from pineapples to pomelos – same fun, less handwringing (more cash for date night!).
 We even give you some free Halloween carving templates to make life easy!
-Once you are done check out these Halloween recipes to make with the kids, decide on some fun games to play and an age-appropriate scary movie and you are all set for Halloween at home this year!
+Once you are done check out these Halloween recipes to make with the kids, decide on some fun games to play and an age-appropriate scary movie and you are all set for Halloween!

 Cheaper pumpkin alternatives to carve this Halloween!